vaneshsu99/data-512-final/README.md

 ### Billboard Top 100 from 1950-2015

 A dataset containing Billboard Top 100 songs from 1950-2015 can be found [here](https://github.com/kevinschaich/billboard).
 The data is in JSON format, and can be obtained by cloning the repo.
+It's also located in data-512-final/data/billboard/.
 The data appears to be part of an open source project and has an MIT license.
 This dataset contains the artists and lyrics for all the songs in the Billboard top 100 over several years so it would allow me to analyze the content of the lyrics and the artists associated with those songs.

 ```
 {